2014 BMW X1

 • $725 Acquisition fee

-*Lease financing available on 2014 BMW X1 xDrive28i vehicles, only at participating BMW centers on leases assigned to BMW Financial Services NA, LLC/Financial Services Vehicle Trust through April 30, 2014. $1,500 Build-Out Cash is a credit against the MSRP of the final purchase, loan or lease on a X1 xDrive28i through April 30, 2014.
-Monthly Lease payments of $319.00 for 36 months based on MSRP of $38,475.00.
+*Lease financing available on 2015 BMW X1 xDrive28i vehicles, only at participating BMW centers on leases assigned to BMW Financial Services NA, LLC/Financial Services Vehicle Trust through July 31, 2014. $500 Option Allowance is a credit against the MSRP of the final purchase, loan or lease on a X1 xDrive28i through July 31, 2014.
+Monthly Lease payments of $349.00 for 36 months based on MSRP of $38,350.00.
 Vehicle may need to be ordered.
-Total Lease payments are $11,484.00.
+Total Lease payments are $12,564.00.
 Excludes tax, title, license and registration fees.
 Program available to qualified customers and not everyone will qualify.
 Subject to credit approval.
 See participating dealer for details.
 Dealer contribution may affect terms.
 Lessee must cover insurance and all items not covered under the BMW Maintenance Program.
 At lease end, lessee will be liable for disposition fee ($350.00), any excess wear and use as set forth in the lease agreement and excess mileage charges of $0.20 per mile for miles driven in excess of 30,000 miles.
-Purchase option at lease end for $23,085.00 excludes taxes.
+Purchase option at lease end for $23,010.00 excludes taxes.
 Lessee acquires no ownership interest unless purchase option is exercised.
+See participating BMW centers for details and vehicle availability.